RavanH/APCu-Cache/README.md

 2. Copy the `plugins/yapcache` folder into your `user/plugins` folder for YOURLS
 3. Set up the parameters for APCu Cache in your YOURLS configuration file, `user/config.php` ([see below](#configuration))
 4. Copy the `cache.php` file into `user/`
-5. There is no need to activate this plugin (by the same token, deactivating it via the admin panel will not disable it—to do that remove or rename `user/cache.php`)
+5. There is no need to activate this plugin (by the same token, deactivating it via the admin panel will not disable it—to do that, remove or rename `user/cache.php`)

 A recent version of APCu is required.